 By Huw Llewelyn

 In medicine, we use two different thought processes: (1) non-transparent thought, e.g. slick, subjective decisions and (2) transparent reasoning, e.g. verbal explanations to patients, discussions during meetings, ward rounds, and letter-writing.
 In practice, we use one approach as a check for the other.
-Animals communicate solely through non-transparent thought, but the human gift of language allows us also to convey our thoughts to others transparently.
+Animals presumably use only non-transparent thought, but the human gift of language allows us also to convey our thoughts to others transparently.
 However, in order to communicate properly we must have an appropriate vocabulary linked to shared concepts.

 Probabilistic reasoning by elimination explains how diagnostic tests can be assessed in a logical way using these concepts to avoid misdiagnosis and mistreatment.
 If clear, written explanations became routine, it would go a long way to eliminating failures of care that have dominated the media of late.